shin-kinos/cons-re/README.md

 3. AA composition in extracellular proteins
 4. AA composition in membrane proteins
 5. AA composition in intracellular proteins
+6. JTT
+7. WAG
+8. LG
-6. Non-biassed distribution (equal rate at 0.05)
+9. Non-biassed distribution (equal rate at 0.05)

 Gaps are ignored as well as site distributions.